 Now this doesn’t mean anyone should dismiss this idealistic, humanist, Renaissance society.
 He has plenty of great ideas.
 For example, Utopus proposes those of the city and those of the town should switch places every twenty years.This is to live a sort of “full” existence, if you will.
 Utopus’ idea is for all people to see the flip side of the coin, to see how the city moves on, and how those in the country keep it moving on.

 So, let’s say, a banker in the city is extremely rich, and feeds himself and his family quite a grand meal each night.
 Where does that food come from?
 Will that banker become lazy and not realize the work that goes into harvesting and producing such food?
-It is an interesting concept, the idea of two careers in one lifetime.
+It is an interesting concept, two careers in one lifetime.

 These conclusions are based on but an excerpt of a greater volume, in which much of the problems are likely ironed out.
-Yet there shall still be wrinkles in even the most believed perfect societies.
+Yet, there shall still be wrinkles in even the most believed perfect societies.
 As long as we human beings remain imperfect, so shall society.
-And is this leader to consider himself perfect?
+And is this leader Utopus to consider himself perfect?
 What do we know of the man who creates this society?

 Other little questions come to mind.
 Are the people represented at all?
 Should there be any sort of representation, period?
-Do these magistrates act as sounding boards for their respective little slice of the population, or are they just watch dogs for Utopus?
+Do the magistrates act as sounding boards for their respective little slice of the population, or are they just watch dogs for Utopus?
 Many of these questions remain unanswered.